Capital Curling Fall Open

-The Capital Curling Fall Open (known as the Moosehead Fall Open for sponsorship reasons) is an annual bonspiel on the men's Ontario Curling Tour.
+The Capital Curling Fall Open is an annual bonspiel on the men's Ontario Curling Tour, and is part of the Capital Curling series.
 It is held annually in September at the RCMP Curling Club in Ottawa, Ontario.
 A women's event was held from 2010 to 2013, and women have participated in the men's event in other years.